Fiduciary Financial Advisors

 Financial firms and professionals who are fiduciaries have the following characteristics.
 They are:

 - Investment Advisor Representatives (professionals)

 - Allowed to provide advice and ongoing services

 Who is not a Fiduciary?

-Financial firms and professionals, who sell investment products for commissions, are not fiduciaires.
-They have one of the following types of licenses:
+Financial firms and professionals who are not fiduciaries have the following characteristics: